syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 2. `AllowOnlyFormFields`: You can modify the form field values in the Word document.

-3. `AllowOnlyRevisions`: You can accept or reject the revisions in the Word document.
+3. `AllowOnlyRevisions`: Allow only revisions to be made to existing content.
+After enabling this flag, accept and reject changes options in Word application are disabled.

 4. `AllowOnlyReading`: You can only view the content in the Word document.